-2.1 Parish Council - No objections as the site cannot be seen from the roadside or by neighbours.
-All immediate neighbours are making the same application for change of use to domestic garden and therefore presume they support each other's applications.
-The Council therefore support all the applications as detailed above as they have no impact on residential amenity or on the green belt surrounding the area.

-- 2.2 NYCC Highways - Confirmed that no objections to the proposed change of use. - 2.3 Yorkshire Water Services Ltd - No response was received during a statutory consultation period. - 2.4 Selby Area Internal Drainage Board - In this instance the Selby Ara IDB have no comment. - 2.5 County Ecologist This is a retrospective application, and we have no way of knowing whether any there was any significant ecological interest attached to the site previously, although the 2007 Google Earth images suggest permanent pasture with seasonally wet areas possibly associated with ridge-and-furrow.
-Also note that a periodically wet area had been converted to a pond by 2020 and this should be retained. - 2.6 Public consultations - site notices were posted on the 20th September 2022.
+- 2.1 Parish Council No objections as the site cannot be seen form the roadside or by neighbours.
+All immediate neighbours are making the same application for change of use to domestic garden and therefore presume support each other's applications.
+The Council therefore support all the applications as detailed as they have no impact on residential amenity or on the green belt surrounding the area. - 2.2 NYCC Highways Canal Rd - Confirmed no objections to the proposed change of use. - 2.3 Yorkshire Water Services Ltd - No response was received during a statutory consultation period. - 2.4 Selby Area Internal Drainage Board - Confirmed no comments on the application. - 2.5 Public consultations site notices were posted on the 20th September 2022.
 No representations have been received as a result of this advertisement.